Lucas-dominguez/Chess-Challenge/MyReadme.md

 Optimal depth -> 6 (1s by move)

 ## Todo
-Encode late game square values with midgame, to keep in token limit Search for differents depths
+- Encode late game square values with midgame, to keep in token limit
+- Search for differents depths
+- Quienscence